 - It will include pre-made automation “recipes” to perform specific scraping actions, like scraping a profile, pages from Sales Navigator, a company page, etc. These tools are really easy to get started with and require minimal set-up.
 Tools like PhantomBuster offer this functionality.

 - It will support LinkedIn data scraping but will require some set-up.
-You’ll need to help the scraping understand which information to collect, usually by clicking on the variables you’re interested in scraping (such as someone’s name, job title, and current employer).
+You’ll need to help the scraping understand which information to collect, usually by clicking on the info you’re interested in scraping (such as someone’s name, job title, and current employer).

 While option 1) is much easier to get started with, option 2) leaves you with more room for customization.
 Let’s take a look at two data scraping tools for LinkedIn that support these different approaches.